Your Child's Checkup: 4 Years

 - enjoy playing with other children

-4. Perform a physical exam with your child undressed.
+4. Perform a physical exam with your child undressed while you are present.
 This will include listening to the heart and lungs, observing motor skills, and talking to your child to assess speech and language development.

 5. Update immunizations.
 Immunizations can protect kids from serious childhood illnesses, so it's important that your child receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.